Char 2C: Description

-To man the tank required a crew of twelve: driver, commander, gunner, loader, four machine gunners, mechanic, electrician, assistant-electrician/mechanic and a radio operator.
+The tank required a crew of twelve: driver, commander, gunner, loader, four machine gunners, mechanic, electrician, assistant-electrician/mechanic and a radio operator.
 Some sources report thirteen, probably due to pictures of the crews that included the company commander.
-The assistant-mechanic was seated to the front right of the rear fighting compartment, on top of an escape hatch, and the radio operator was seated at the front left.
+The assistant-mechanic was seated to the front right of the rear fighting compartment, over an escape hatch, and the radio operator was seated at the front left.

 Operational history

 The ten tanks were part of several consecutive units, their organic strength at one time reduced to three.
 Their military value slowly decreased as more advanced tanks were developed throughout the 1920s and 1930s.
 By the end of the 1930s they were largely obsolete, because their slow speed and high-profile made them vulnerable to advances in anti-tank guns.

 Nevertheless, during the French mobilisation of 1939, all ten were activated and put into their own unit, the 51st Bataillon de Chars de Combat.
 For propaganda, each tank had been named after one of the ancient regions of France, numbers 90-99 being named Poitou; Provence; Picardie; Alsace; Bretagne; Touraine; Anjou; Normandie; Berry; Champagne respectively.
 In 1939, the Normandie was renamed Lorraine.
 As their main value was in propaganda, the giants were kept carefully out of harm's way and did not participate in the September 1939 attack on the Siegfried Line.
 They were used instead for numerous morale-boosting movies, in which they were often shown climbing and crushing old French forts.
 To the public, they obtained the reputation of invincible super tanks, the imagined dimensions of which far surpassed the actual particulars.